 The Strength of Support and Resistance

-First, you can see how many times the level has been challenged by the price, and caused a rebound.
+Firstly, you can see how many times the level has been challenged by the price, and caused a rebound.
 If the level has been tested on several occasions, then it is more reliable than one touch and retreat.
-It is also easier to identify the levels when the price has been there a few times, which makes your analysis easier.
+It is plain that if the level has withstood many challenges in the past, it should resist them strongly in the future.
+This comes under the self evident category, and is helped by other traders looking at the same charts and believing in the strength of the levels, making it to some extent self-fulfilling.
+It is also easier to identify where the levels are when the price has been there a few times, which makes your analysis easier.
 Just look back at the last chart – the support is very easy to see.

 Next, as you might expect, if there has been heavy volume trading on those levels they are more established than if not.
-It’s hard to see if that applies to the chart above, as a couple of peaks cause the scale to be hard to read.
+It’s hard to see if that applies to the previous chart, as a couple of peaks cause the scale to be hard to read.
+Heavy volume is effectively a vote in favour of a level, once again giving self fulfillment.
 There is a spike in September which coincides with one of the support reversals.

 Strength of Support and Resistance

 How do you use this information?
-Well, if you want to buy or sell you should avoid placing your orders right at these or similar round numbers.
-There’s a chance that your order may not be fulfilled.
+One way is if you want to buy or sell, when you should avoid placing your orders right at these or similar round numbers.
+There’s a chance that your order may not be filled.
 Far better to place your order just before the price reaches the level, and then you are more likely to find that the order goes through.
 This applies whether you are trying to get into the market or placing a protective stop.

 Join the discussion